LCA-CI-builds-repair/lightly/docs/source/docker/getting_started/first_steps.rst

    a model on your unlabeled dataset using self-supervised learning.
 The output of the train step is a model checkpoint.

 #.
-The embed step creates embeddings of the input dataset.
-Each sample gets
+The embed step creates embeddings of the When using .. code-block:: python
+    :emphasize-lines: 3
+    :caption: Scheduling a job with relevant filenames from Python

-   represented using a low-dimensional vector.
+    client.schedule_compute_worker_run(eature, the Lightly bucket should then look like this:put dataset.
+Each sample gets represented using a low-dimensional vector.
 The output of the embed step is a .csv file.